-The FDA tells states to cease use of the Johnson & Johnson vaccine over blood clot fears
+The FDA recommends pause of the Johnson & Johnson vaccine over blood clot fears

 — U.S. FDA (@US_FDA) April 13, 2021

 The FDA says that as of April 12, over 6.8 million doses of the Johnson & Johnson vaccine have been administered in the U.S. with six reported cases of “a rare and severe type of blood clot” in people who received the vaccine.

 The FDA says the Centers for Disease Control and Prevention (CDC) will convene a meeting of the Advisory Committee on Immunization Practices (ACIP) on Wednesday to review the reported cases and determine how significant they are.
 Until then, the FDA is recommending states pause the Johnson & Johnson rollout.

 “This is important to ensure that the health care provider community is aware of the potential for these adverse events and can plan due to the unique treatment required with this type of blood clot,” the agency says.